-When it comes to marketing these days, you’ve probably heard about how important it is to create engaging content.
+When it comes to marketing these days, you’ve probably heard that you need to know how to create engaging content.

 Whether it’s written content for your email campaigns, your blog, ebooks, or your website, it all needs to engage your reader.